 Liquidity is the ability of a company to generate funds to support its current and future operations, satisfy its obligations, and otherwise operate on an ongoing basis.
-At December 31, 2015, the Company's cash and cash equivalents balances totaled \$2,555,151 compared to \$5,082,569 at December 31, 2014.
-The decrease in the cash balances of \$2,527,418 resulted primarily from the Company's loss from operations and the repayment of most of the convertible notes issued in October 2014 as well as the repayment of acquisition debt associated with portfolios purchased in May 2014 and October 2014.
+At December 31, 2016, the Company's cash balances totaled \$4,998,314 compared to \$2,555,151 at December 31, 2015.
+The increase in the cash balance of \$2,433,163 resulted primarily from the Company's net cash provided by operations offset by the increased use of cash in investing activities, principally the acquisition of new patent assets, and the increased use of cash in financing activities, principally the repayment of the Medtech acquisition debt as well as principal repayments made towards the Fortress debt.

-Despite the reduction in cash at December 31, 2015 compared to December 31, 2014, net working capital increased by \$2,088,847 to a deficit of \$(12,172,746) at December 31, 2015 from a deficit of \$(14,261,593) at December 31, 2014.
-The increase in net working capital resulted primarily from a reduction in the value of short-term notes payable and a reduction in the current portion of the Clouding IP earn out at December 31, 2015 compared to December 31, 2014, offset partially by the aforementioned decline in cash and an increase in accounts payable.
+The net working capital deficit increased by \$2,766,837 to a deficit of \$(14,939,583) at December 31, 2016 compared to a deficit of \$(12,172,746) at December 31, 2015.
+The increase in the net working capital deficit resulted primarily from an increase in the current portion of notes payable and accounts payable accounts payable and accounts payable accounts payable accounts payable accounts payable accoun

-Cash provided (used) by operating activities was \$(2,961,238) during the year ended December 31, 2015 compared to cash provided by operating activities of \$4,455,105 during the year ended December 31, 2014.
+Cash provided (used in) by operating activities was \$10,172,607 during the year ended December 31, 2016 compared to cash used by operating activities of \$(2,961,238) during the year ended December 31, 2015.

-Cash used in investing activities was \$58,386 for the year ended December 31, 2015 compared to cash used in investing activities in the amount of \$7,869,795 for the year ended December 31, 2014.
-Cash generated by investing activities during the year ended December 31, 2015 was related to the disposal of a patent portfolio partially offset by the purchase of equipment, with no cash used in the acquisition of patent assets.
-This compares to cash used in investing activities during the year ended December 31, 2014 related to patent assets purchased in a series of transactions entered into on May 2, 2014, June 17, 2014, August 29, 2014, September 19, 2014 and October 13, 2014, through which the Company acquired ten new patent portfolios, as well as equipment purchases.
+Cash provided (used in) investing activities was \$(3,689,746) for the year ended December 31, 2016 compared to cash used in investing activities in the amount of \$(58,386) for the year ended December 31, 2015.
+The increase in cash used in investing activities during the year ended December 31, 2016 was related to the acquisition of new patent assets, partially offset by a decrease in the purchase of equipment.
 However, purchase of non-patent assets, specifically equipment and other non-patent intangibles represented less than 1% of total acquisitions of assets.

-Cash provided by financing activities was \$508,838 during the year ended December 31, 2015 compared to cash provided by financing activities in the amount of \$4,888,528 during the year ended December 31, 2014.
-Cash provided by financing activities for the year ended December 31, 2015 resulted from proceeds from the Fortress transaction, offset by the repayment of debts incurred in the acquisitions of various patent portfolios as more fully described above.
+Cash provided (used in) by financing activities was \$(4,007,890) during the year ended December 31, 2016 compared to cash provided by financing activities in the amount of \$508,838 during the year ended December 31, 2015.
+Cash used in financing activities for the year ended December 31, 2016 resulted from the repayment of the remainder of the Medtech Group acquisition debt and the repayment of principal associated with the Fortress note, offset by equity financing consummated in December 2016.